jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 # Creating Your Own SNOBFit Optimisation
 **Barnaby Walker, James Bannock, Adrian Nightingale, and John de Mello**

 In our article '*Tuning Reaction Products by Constrained Optimisation*' we describe a simple method for carrying out multiobjective chemical optimisations, in which a compromise must be reached between several competing properties.
 The optimisation is carried out by treating the problem as a "constrained optimisation", in which a lead property is minimised subject to upper and lower limits being placed on the values that the other properties may attain.
-The algorithm we used to carry out the optimisation was "Stable Noisy Optimisation by Branch and Fit (SNOBFit)" by Huyer and Neumaier (https://www.mat.univie.ac.at/neum/ms/snobfit.pdf).
-For convenience, we have developed a class-based wrapper for their Matlab based implementation of SNOBFit (http://www.mat.univie.ac.at/neum/software/snobfit/), which simplifies both the installation of SNOBFit and its use.
+The optimisation routine we use here to carry out the optimisation is "Stable Noisy Optimisation by Branch and Fit (SNOBFit)" by Huyer and Neumaier (https://www.mat.univie.ac.at/neum/ms/snobfit.pdf).
+For convenience, we have developed a class-based wrapper for their Matlab-based implementation of SNOBFit (http://www.mat.univie.ac.at/neum/software/snobfit/), which simplifies both the installation of SNOBFit and its use.

 In this folder you will find tutorials explaining how to install our MATLAB package, how to run a standard (unconstrained) optimisation with SNOBFit, and how to run a constrained optimisation.

 ## Defining Your Own Functions
-Our SNOBFit interface package includes some example objective and constraint functions that are commonly used for benchmarking the performance of optimisation routines.
+Our SNOBFit interface package includes some example objective and constraint functions that are commonly used for benchmarking the performance of global optimisation routines.
 You should first familiarise yourself with running these example functions by following the instructions in *using_snobfit.mlx*.
 The remainder of this document describes the procedure for defining your own objective and constraint functions.

 ### SNOBFit Package Organisation
 Our SNOBFit package is organised in the following folders: